 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
-On an open boat with no cabin and no engine, students live closely together, using only wind and oars as propulsion.
-As they rotate responsibilities, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
+Traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
+On an open boat with no cabin and no engine, the group will live closely together using only wind and oars to power their way.
+As they rotate responsibilities during the expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

-Most adults find it hard to get away—adult lives are so busy, often filled with pressures and expectations, that it’s difficult to find time to do things for oneself.
-Our one-week renewal courses are the perfect opportunity to unplug, get a fresh perspective, step out of routines, discover new strengths, and forge new friendships.
+Most adults find it hard to get away, with busy lives that are often filled with pressures and expectations.
+Outward Bound’s one-week adult courses are the perfect opportunity to get a fresh perspective, step out of daily routines, find new challenges, discover new strengths and forge new friendships.
 No previous experience is necessary—all wilderness skills are taught from the beginning.
-Students will only need to be physically fit and motivated to live, learn and work in a team.
-The expedition may only last a week, but the power of the experience will last a lifetime.
+Only two things are needed: being physically fit and motivated to live, learn and work in a team.
+The expedition may only last a week, but the strength and impact of the experience lasts a lifetime.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.